LelsersLasers/WhippleHillPlus/README.md

 - DELETE /assignments/:id - Delete a single assignment
 - GET /classes - List of all classes
 - POST /classes - Add a new class
-- GET /classes/:id - View assignments for a single class
 - PUT /classes/:id - Edit a single class
 - DELETE /classes/:id - Delete a single class

+### Web

+- GET /login - Login form
+- GET /register - Signup form
+- GET / - Home page
+	- Redirect to login if not logged in
+- GET /classes/:id - View assignments for a single class